mar10/docker-litmus/README.md

 ## Build and Debug

-`--network` option is required to enable accessing the client from withon the container:
+`--network` option is required to enable accessing the client from within the
+container:

 ```
 docker build --rm --network host -f Dockerfile -t docker-litmus:latest .